-If a user is logged in to the Telnet interface when deleted, it is immediately logged out and cannot log back in.
-If the user is at the web interface, the result of any command will give the web login page.
+If a user is logged in to the terminal interface when deleted, it is immediately logged out and cannot log back in.
+If the user is at the web interface, the result of any command will give the web login page next time any link is selected.
 Note that deleted users can re-create their accounts as discussed in Section 2.1 and 2.2, using the same or different name and any password they chose.
 However, any reactor configurations or reactants created previously would be lost.